GaloisInc/saw-script/doc/manual/manual.md

 ## Specifying Heap Values

-Pointers returned by `llvm_alloc` don't, initially, point to anything.
+Pointers returned by `llvm_alloc`, `jvm_alloc_{array,object}`, or
+`mir_alloc{,_mut}` don't initially point to anything.
 So if you pass such a pointer directly into a function that tried to dereference it, symbolic execution will fail with a message about an invalid load.
 For some functions, such as those that are intended to initialize data structures (writing to the memory pointed to, but never reading from it), this sort of uninitialized memory is appropriate.
-In most cases, however, it's more useful to state that a pointer points to some specific (usually symbolic) value, which you can do with the `llvm_points_to` command.
+In most cases, however, it's more useful to state that a pointer points to some specific (usually symbolic) value, which you can do with the *points-to* family of commands.

+### LLVM heap values

+LLVM verification primarily uses the `llvm_points_to` command:

 * `llvm_points_to : SetupValue -> SetupValue -> LLVMSetup ()`
 takes two `SetupValue` arguments, the first of which must be a pointer,